JacobCP/Tablecloth-Loans/README.md

 The sample files include real inventory data, and randomly generate order/loan information when opening for the first time.
-The code that randomly generates the data is in mdlDemo, and is called from the
+The system may take a minute or two as it silently generates the sample data.

 System Requirements: